 Heat is the primary factor in psoriasis because hot type conditions often cause redness on the skin.
 The size, shape, and shade of red will indicate the type of heat.
 Plaque, guttate, and scalp psoriasis are caused by heat and wind which leads to the development of scales.
 If the heat is stronger and deeper, the plaques will be darker and redder.

 As the condition persists, blood dryness and blood stagnation may develop.[4-6] In blood stagnation, psoriatic plaques are irregular, thick or hard, and may be purplish in color.
 Additionally, joint and tendon pain is often caused by blood stagnation.
 In blood dryness, the skin is very dry and pale.
-The disease has had a long duration with rare occurrence of new skin lesions, but itch and discomfort may be a persistent issue.
+The disease has had a long duration with the rare occurrence of new skin lesions, but itch and discomfort may be a persistent issue.
 Both inverse and pustular psoriasis are related to the presence of damp, heat, and toxins.

 Some research has suggested that the different psoriasis patterns have unique inflammatory markers, which may explain why different herbs work for different patterns.
 Further research is needed to explore this idea.